 The craft of resume writing is evolving.
 Your great resume from 2019, or even 2020, may be showing its age — and not just because of the promotions you received in the intervening years.
 The pandemic experience caused many companies to reevaluate what they look for in candidates and employees.
 Present-day hiring managers may be more interested in the remote working skills you sharpened during the past two years than the college degree you acquired way back when.

-Want to impress that hiring manager?
 Whether you’re writing a resume from scratch or updating an old one, follow these do’s and don’ts to make yours sparkle.

 - Give a heads up to your references.
 If you’re going full-steam-ahead on your job search, give your key contacts a heads up that they may be getting calls or emails about you.
-Send them your most recent resume so they’re up-to-date on your current accomplishments and have all the facts in front of them.
+Send them your most recent resume, so they’re up-to-date on your current accomplishments and have all the facts in front of them.

 - Give reasons for leaving each job.
-Some employers might ask about your reasons for leaving your current position at the interview — and you should be ready to talk about why you left — but you don’t need to include that information in your resume.
+Some employers might ask about your reasons for leaving your current position at the interview — and you should be ready to talk about why you left — but you don’t need to include that information on your resume.

 - Get too personal.
 Don’t put personal information, such as your photo, height, Social Security number, marital status or religious affiliation, in your resume.
 You don’t want to expose yourself to conscious and unconscious bias on the part of the hiring manager.

 - State “References available upon request.”
 The interviewer will assume that you can provide these contacts when asked.
 Some companies will ask for names up front — follow the instructions in the job posting.